Trapped by the drift: Introduction

-The main aim of the current research is to explore properties of diffusion in the crowded environment \cite{sokolov2012} under action of the constant drift.
-The combined action of the deterministic force and obstacles can result in nontrivial properties of the effective motion.
-Whereas the drift is responsible for emergence of the ballistic diffusion, i.e., quadratic (superlinear) scaling of the mean square displacement, the obstacles limit potential displacements, and might significantly slow down diffusive motion, even causing subdiffusion \cite{ciesla2014tracer, ciesla2015taming}.
+\bdt{The main aim of the current research is to explore properties of diffusion in the crowded environment \cite{sokolov2012} under the action of the constant drift.
+The combined action of the deterministic force and obstacles can result in nontrivial properties of the effective motion.} Whereas the drift is responsible for the emergence of the ballistic diffusion, i.e., quadratic (superlinear) scaling of the mean square displacement, the obstacles limit potential displacements, and might significantly slow down the diffusive motion, even causing subdiffusion \cite{ciesla2014tracer, ciesla2015taming}.
 Furthermore, the presence of obstacles makes the environment heterogeneous, what in turn might result in substantial differences among individual trajectories.
-Therefore, within current research we focus on examination how combined action of the deterministic force and obstacles changes properties of the diffusion.
+Therefore, within the current research we focus on the examination of how the combined action of the deterministic force and obstacles changes properties of diffusion.

 The model under study is described in the next section (Sec.~\ref{sec:model} Model).
-Sec.~\ref{sec:results} (Results) analyses properties of diffusion in the crowded environment under action of the constant drift.
+Sec.~\ref{sec:results} (Results) analyses properties of diffusion in the crowded environment under the action of the constant drift.
 The manuscript is closed with Summary and Conclusions (Sec.~\ref{sec:summary}).
-Additional information is moved to Appendices (App.~\ref{sec:langevin} and~\ref{sec:timeaverages}).
+Additional information is moved to Appendices \ref{sec:langevin} and~\ref{sec:timeaverages}. \bdt{Finally, the extra Appendix~\ref{sec:spherocylinders} further explores the role played by the shape of obstacles.}